bob85670/HFT-Interview-Prep/README.md

 # HFT-Interview-Prep
-Guide to prepare for HFT interviews (SWEs)
+Guide to prepare for HFT interviews (SWEs) - WIP, will continue to add as I am finding new resources myself :p

 ## Operating Systems/Low-level Knowledge: